 Fields are the building blocks for structured content.
-The type and order of the fields that you add to a content type decides how the content will be finally presented.
+The type and order of the fields that you add to a content type decide how the content will be finally presented.
 For instance, while creating a content type for a “News Article” page, you may add fields such as "Title," "URL,"' "Date," "Body," as seen in the following screenshot:

-Fields are of various types, designed to handle the most common content input needs.
+Fields are of various types, designed to handle the most shared content input needs.
 Each field type determines the type of data it can store.
 An example of a field type is the Number field type, which accepts only numeric characters.
 Similarly, there are several other types of fields that you can use in a content type.

 Additional Resource: You can check out the Field Properties section to learn how you can use and set them for a particular task.